GlennVL-AP/cpp-programming-slides/slides/session_6/index.md

 ---

-But it is a very real concern for embedded applications that keep running for many years on a microcontroller with only a few kilobytes of memory.
+But it is a very real concern for embedded applications that keep running for many years on a micro controller with only a few kilobytes of memory.

 Note: